Vegetarian Optimization of NAD⁺ and Glutathione (NAC Pathways)

 This combination can enhance both NAD⁺ synthesis efficiency and glutathione availability, particularly through improved cysteine and tryptophan bioavailability (FAO, 2013; Lu, 2013).

-1. NAD⁺ Production in Vegetarian Diets
+1. NAD⁺ Production in a Vegetarian Diet

 NAD⁺ is synthesized via: